WannabeSmith/wannabesmith.github.io/_blogposts/toggling-verbosity-latex-old.md

 \newcommand{\EE}{\mathbb{E}}
 $$

 I find it helpful to write proofs so that they can optionally be made more verbose (e.g. to fill in certain details in a derivation).
-There's a very simple trick you can use to accomplish this and it's already built in to LaTeX; --- no additional packages needed.
-This idea is an adaptation of [this reddit comment](https://old.reddit.com/r/LaTeX/comments/p321rh/is_there_a_way_to_have_two_versions_of_a_document/h8ojktk/).
+There's a very simple trick you can use to accomplish this and it's already built in to LaTeX --- no additional packages needed.
+This idea was taken from [this reddit comment](https://old.reddit.com/r/LaTeX/comments/p321rh/is_there_a_way_to_have_two_versions_of_a_document/h8ojktk/).

 Put the following in your preamble: